redyyu/raven-craft/README.md

 ## Ammo Maker

-You can make Gunpowder and Bullets, but you have to read the Magginze.
+You can make Gunpowder and Bullets, but you have to read the Magginze first.
 But, get materials still is not that easy.

 Also ammo box contains is 50% increased.
 (Weight and MetalValue as well)